Rocchetta Mattei: Materials, illusionism and symbolism

-Both heritage inventories and art-historical studies have emphasised the “theatrical” character of Rocchetta Mattei.
-Many elements that appear to be in precious stone or carved wood are in fact realised with inexpensive materials—canvas, gypsum, cement or papier-mâché—painted to imitate more luxurious finishes.
-The chapel ceiling, the stalactite-like vault of the Red Room and several beams and architraves are often cited examples.
+Both heritage inventories and art-historical studies have emphasised the theatrical character of Rocchetta Mattei.
+Many elements that appear to be made of precious stone or carved wood are in fact realised with inexpensive materials such as canvas, gypsum, cement or papier-mâché, painted or modelled to imitate more luxurious finishes.
+The chapel ceiling, the stalactite-like vault of the Red Room and several beams and architraves are often cited examples of this deliberate use of illusionism.

-The decorative programme also includes symbolic motifs related to Mattei’s scientific and spiritual interests: astronomical references and hierarchies of stars on his tomb, Christian symbols such as the cross and the pine cone (eternity), the poppy (sleep), and, in the Vision Staircase, allegorical imagery celebrating the victory of his “new medicine” over traditional medicine, accompanied by Latin distichs composed by the abbot Giordan.
+The decorative programme also includes astronomical, Christian and medical symbolism.
+This includes astronomical references and hierarchies of stars on his tomb, Christian symbols such as the cross and the pine cone, generally associated with eternity, the poppy, associated with sleep, and, in the Vision Staircase, allegorical imagery celebrating the victory of his “new medicine” over traditional medicine, accompanied by Latin distichs composed by the abbot Giordan.